Opportunity Probability stands in the corner at pipeline review parties.

 If the Opportunity Probability is above the benchmark, can it be justified?
 If it’s below, can the sales approach be improved?

-But here’s our experience.
+But here’s my experience.

 12 Must-Have Charts For Your Salesforce Dashboard